catchorg/Catch2/docs/logging.md

 Additional messages can be logged during a test case.

+Note that these macros do not log anything unless they are *directly* inside a catch test scope macro (i.e. TEST_CASE, SECTION, GIVEN/WHEN/THEN/...).
+In particular they cannot be used inside loops or ```if``` statements.

 ## Streaming macros

 All these macros allow heterogenous sequences of values to be streaming using the insertion operator (```<<```) in the same way that std::ostream, std::cout, etc support it.